malramsay64/phd-thesis/05_Crystal_Melting/results.md

 # Results

+## Timescale

+- Lewis Wahnström models use the structural relaxation time as the base timescale
+  @Pedersen2011
+- I am going to use rotational motion
+- relative timescales of rotational and translational motion

 ## Stability of Crystal Phases

+- no crystallisation observed

 The crystal structures for the trimer molecule have been found using an isopointal search algorithm[@Jennings2015]